 Some ways in which you can take care of your mental health during your UPSC preparation:

-- Good nutrition is very crucial to sustain health during exam time.
-High fat, high sugar, and high caffeine foods are more harmful than beneficial.
+- Good nutrition is crucial to sustaining health during exam time.
+High-fat, high-sugar, and high-caffeine foods are more harmful than beneficial.
 Any of them in excess might make a person restless and even moody.
 Proper nutrition at regular intervals, combined with so little activity, can help keep the mind in check.

 - Taking breaks is an important part of the UPSC exam preparation.
 If you think you won’t be able to take any more exams, don’t force yourself to read for another hour.
 When the mind is exhausted and you can’t take any more information in, it’s best to take a break and relax